 Of course it’s not all about revenue.
 Loyal customers can also help you get good reviews on things like Google and Facebook, giving your businesses a boost in the word of mouth marketing department.
 Word of mouth marketing is another secret weapon of successful small businesses.
 It’s not only one of the most effective types of marketing, it’s also cheap, if not free.
 I don’t know about you, but if I could save a few dollars just by focusing on customer retention to secure long-time customers and help boost acquisition, I’d do it.

 How to Calculate Your Customer Retention Rate

 Yes, it’s time for math.
-While it’s not my favourite subject, I will endeavor to make this as quick and simple as possible.
+While it’s not my favorite subject, I will endeavour to make this as quick and simple as possible.

 Ok, it’s time.
 Get those calculators ready.
 Here is the formula you’ll need: